People don't drown because they can't swim; they drown because they panic.

 In working with psychological trauma, the challenge is to learn how to remember without reliving the anxiety and trauma.
 The therapists at the Denver Psychotherapy Center have over 17,000 hours of clinical expertise in helping our clients learn to work with the symptoms of post-traumatic stress disorder (PTSD) and complex post-traumatic stress disorder (C-PTSD).

 Sometimes trauma occurs in a single instance:

 ...like being in a car accident, or being the victim of a date rape) and sometimes trauma occurs across a long period of time, in multiple instances (like being sexually abused as a child, or being bullied at school for years).
 But whether the trauma is acute or developmental, PTSD is very treatable.
-The Denver Psychotherapy Center uses only the most effective and scientifically validated therapies, and our success rate for the treatment of PTSD and C-PTSD is well above most national averages.
+The Denver Psychotherapy Center uses only the most effective and scientifically validated therapies, and our success rate for the PTSD therapy and C-PTSD treatment is well above most national averages.

 What are the symptoms of PTSD?